AFNI program: 3dsvm

 volume, etc.

-range; to output inter-valued class decision values,
+on a continuous range; to output integer-valued class

-use the -classout flag.
+decision values use the -classout flag.

 -classout Flag to specify that pname files should be integer-